rajtoshranjan/use-indexeddb-state/README.md

 - 🛠️ **TypeScript Ready:** Full type safety with generics support
 - 🏗️ **Robust Error Handling:** Gracefully handles edge cases
 - 🧩 **Zero Dependencies:** Lightweight with no external dependencies
+- 🌐 **Global Store Behavior:** When you use the same store name across different components, they all share the same store instance and data

 ## Demo